typesupply/spaceranger/source/html/index.md

 - Added reverse options for the x and y axes.
 - Fit to width/height/both are now persistent until you explicitly change the zoom level in the window.
 In other words, if you have a "fit to ..." active, the zoom in the view will be updated when you switch glyphs.
 - Axis names are now stored in the settings.
+- Fixed a bug with using instance locations when an axis has a mapping.

 ### 1.4